-Some credit cards (like travel cards) don't charge foreign transaction fees, as part of the cardmember perks and benefits package.
-Some credit cards also waive foreign transaction fees for the first year as a promotional offering.
+Some credit cards (like most travel cards) don't charge foreign transaction fees, as a cardmember perk.

-You can also avoid foreign transaction fees by making purchases online only with international merchants that work with American credit cards and accept US dollars.
-When shopping online, make sure that their business is based in the US or that they accept a range of payment options that include US currency.
+You can also avoid foreign transaction fees by making purchases online only with international merchants that work with U.S. credit cards and accept U.S. dollars.
+When shopping online, make sure that their business is based in the U.S. or that they accept a range of payment options that include U.S. currency.

 What if I need to use my credit card while abroad?

-Before traveling abroad, contact your credit card company to find out if your card charges foreign transaction fees.
-If you are traveling abroad and using your card, you should review your credit card monthly statement to keep track of any incurred fees.
+Before traveling abroad, contact your credit card company or check your card’s terms and conditions to find out if you'll incur foreign transaction fees.
+If you are traveling abroad and using your card, you should review your credit card monthly statement to keep track of any fees.
 Many credit cards waive foreign transaction fees during your first year as a perk but you might incur these fees once the promotional period ends.
 In order to avoid paying extra fees when purchasing from international merchants online or while traveling abroad, you may want to look into using a travel credit card that does not charge foreign transaction fees or shopping through merchants that accept the US currency.